 Park Jaedong, Oh Yun, Lee Cheolsu — Solidarity Behind the Names

-Oh Yun has 18 works on display.
+Oh Yun is represented by the largest number of works of any artist — posthumous prints pulled by his family and affiliated institutions from the woodblocks he left behind.
 Posthumous participation.
 Oh Yun passed away in 1986, but his prints are still read today as a symbol of Korean Minjung art.
 His works, which captured the lives of workers and ordinary people in rough woodblock lines, sit naturally within the context of an artist-solidarity campaign.

 Lee Cheolsu submitted 10 works.
 Called the poet of woodblock printing, Lee Cheolsu captures modest daily life and nature in restrained lines.
 The fact that one of his prints becomes part of this fund shows that a work moves beyond aesthetic object to become a social act.